Shikantaza

 Retreats

-Day-long or multi-day retreats are an unparalleled way to deepen your understanding of Zen, and connect more fully with yourself, the teachers, and the community.
-Everyone is encourage to come to retreats.
+Day-long or multi-day retreats are an unparalleled way to deepen your understanding of Zen, and connect more fully with yourself and the community.
+Everyone is encouraged to come to retreats.

 Day-long retreats are a great place to start, or if you are one to dive right into the deep end, you can sign up for a multi-day retreat, known as a sesshin.

-GBZC also offers multi-day commuter retreats: two day-long sits in a row.
+GBZC also sometimes offers multi-day commuter retreats: two day-long sits in a row.

 Koans

-We use the Harada/Yasutani Soto reform of the Rinzai curriculum.
+We use the Harada/Yasutani Soto reform of the Rinzai curriculum as modified by the White Plum Asanga.
 Most people never complete the curriculum—and this is not even the slightest bit of a problem.
 People who do complete it generally do so in 10-15 years.

 We work through koans in this order:

-The best book on koans to start with is The Book of Mu: Essential Writings of Zen’s Most Famous Koan.
+If you want to read about koans, you might start with The Book of Mu: Essential Writings of Zen’s Most Famous Koan.

 But be advised: the essence of Mu can never be found in a book!